emilyriehl/yoneda/src/simplicial-hott/08-covariant.md

 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
-	: Eq (representable-dhomFrom A a x y f u)
+	: Eq (dhomFrom-representable A a x y f u)
 			(∑ (sq : <{(t, s) : 2 * 2 | ∂□ (t, s)} -> A
 						[ ((t === 0_2) /\ Δ¹ s) |-> u s,
 						(Δ¹ t /\ (s === 0_2)) |-> a,